 Main characteristics of the OSO Land Cover product

 - nomenclature with 17 classes (2016, 2017) and 23 classes since 2018

-- Spatial resolution of between 10 and 20 metres
+- spatial resolution between 10 m (raster) and 20 m (vector)

 The type of product described here has no equal in terms of scale in space or in time (update frequency).